exercism/java/exercises/concept/cars-assemble/.docs/instructions.md

 // => 1193.4
 ```

 Note that the value returned is a `double`.
+You will need to take the success rate into account to get the correct result.

 ## 2. Calculate the number of working items produced per minute